From a dumping of snow, a sudden flash flood, or a powerful hurricane, severe weather events cause major disruptions to organizations and their staff.

-- How their job (and pay-packet) may be affected in the aftermath; will they be penalised?
+How their job (and pay packet) may be affected in the aftermath; will they be penalized?

 Some of our awesome SnapComms customers have shared their learnings and tips for the most effective way to communicate to staff during a weather emergency.

 Here’s a round-up of what they told us:

 “We’ve had several episodes of extreme weather situations, and feel we have an effective communications strategy locked in place.
 We always use SnapComms Desktop Alerts which include links to a communications page on our internal staff site.
 This page is regularly updated with the latest information and is time and date stamped.

 Whenever a new piece of information related to a specific disaster or weather event becomes available, we publish this immediately on the communications page, then we send a new Desktop Alert with this embedded link.
 The latest updates are always marked as “new information”.

 This has become a tried-and-tested communication strategy that, from experience, we know works well.